zenierontop/bwe-nix/UPCOMING_CHANGES.md

 <hr>

 - [ ] Removal of "Dark Red" and "Dark Purple" colors
-- [ ] Removal of eSpeak to be replaced with eSpeakNG | [Learn More](https://github.com/espeak-ng/espeak-ng "Learn more about eSpeakNG")
+- [ ] Addition of mouth animations to all bonzi colors

 <hr>